lnarasim/geekshub_python_bootcamp/topics/python_questions.md

 ### Python Questions
-This page contains some questions that are usually asked to understand whether someone has familiarity on the subject.
+This page contains some questions in Python.
+Think through and answer these.
+These questions will probably let you think and reinforce the learning.
+Discuss these questions with your friends/batchmates and debate on answers.
+These questions are typically asked in most interviews.

+Anyone exposed to Python for more than six months should be able to answer most of the questions.

 1. What is Python Virtual Machine
 2. What is Python Interpreter